-It takes a hard, close look at the effect of popularity on a town, and really region-wide level, exploring how one town’s enamoured embrace by the influencer, turmeric-latte sipping set can make life difficult in so many ways for those who have always called the place home.
+It takes a hard, close look at the effect of popularity on a town, and really region-wide level, exploring how one urban centre’s enamoured embrace by the influencer, turmeric-latte sipping set can make life difficult in so many ways for those who have always called the place home.

 Unless, of course, like Aimee, you’ve become just a little too stuck in life.

-Aimee’s journey is at the heart of this funny and incisively clever novel, which looks like societally-critical rom-com until it morphs into something altogether more personal and transformative, and it speaks of how change, though it might with a host of constituently unwelcome parts, can be the making of someone who has let grief and pain anchor to a highly limiting degree, stymieing the ability of her life to go to the kinds of places she needs for it to go.
+Aimee’s journey is at the heart of this funny and incisively clever novel, which looks like societally-critical rom-com until it morphs into something altogether more personal and transformative, speaking of how change, though it might with a host of constituently unwelcome parts, can be the making of someone who has let grief and pain anchor her to a highly limiting degree, stymieing the ability of her life to go to the kinds of places she unwittingly needs for it to go.

 Hired by the show after a rant she unleashes accidentally on camera about change in Byron Bay goes viral – they love the “Karen” energy she brings to proceedings, not realising, nor caring to, that Aimee’s premature curmudgeonly approach to everything, something a person in their early thirties shouldn’t have normally, is the product of great loss in years past – Aimee, and her bestie, hairdresser Roberta aka Rob, and Aimee’s niece Freya who comes up from Sydney to find herself at the centre of the show’s bevy of beautiful influencers, find themselves wholly changed by the newness of just about everything in the beachside town.

 While Aimee is busy rejecting the celebrification of Byron Bay – hence the title which captures everything that is wrong or just plain neutral but seismically change-inducing about the town – and all the change it brings, her life is busy changing anyway, something she fails to notice in her unwitting quest to keep things As They Are.